Glossary of Foreskin Restoration Terms

 -

-A highly innervated and complex zone of about twenty concentric,
+A highly innervated and complex zone of about concentric, circumferential ridges of

 nerve endings back and forth across the corona of the glans, and helps contract the